AdFlint vs Smartly.io — SMB AI ads or enterprise creative suite?

 For SMB-scale campaigns, largely yes — AdFlint's AI generates headlines, descriptions, and creative variants from your URL.
 That's not the same as a brand creative team producing campaign-quality video for a global product launch; it's enough to get a small business's campaigns live and iterating without needing one.

-Do I need to set up my own ad accounts?
+Do I need to connect my own ad accounts?

 If I outgrow AdFlint, can I move to Smartly?